 Our culture stigmatizes those of us with mental health issues.
 Treating the body is perfectly acceptable, but treating the mind sometimes isn’t.
 Although acceptance has come a long way, many of us feel guilt or shame around mental health challenges.
 We may feel like we should just “get over” our mental health issues, but that’s not how they work.

-When it comes to anorexia and mental health, there is nothing wrong with seeking help.
+If you are ready to overcome anorexia and mental health issues, know that there is nothing wrong with seeking help.
 It’s essential to recovery.
 It’s hard for many of us to admit we need help, though.
-Often the best first step is to talk with someone we trust, whether it’s a teacher, a parent, a partner, a friend, or even a helpline like the one offered by the National Eating Disorder Association.
+Often the best first step is to talk with someone we trust, whether it’s a teacher, a parent, a partner, a friend or even a helpline like the one offered by the National Eating Disorder Association.

 Often, anorexia and other eating disorders mask underlying mental health issues.
 Treating those underlying issues are essential to recovery.
 There’s no simple solution for solving anorexia and mental health problems, but there is help and hope.
 Places like the Center for Discovery offer treatment and support, with experts who understand the relationship between anorexia and mental health.